CLARIAH/tool-discovery/papers/presentation.md

 ![](archslide1.png){ height=40% }\

 * Software metadata is kept at the source
-    1. Metadata lives alongside the source code in a version controlled repository (e.g. git) and published in a forge (e.g GitHub).
+    1. Metadata lives alongside the source code in a version controlled repository (e.g. git) and published in a forge (e.g. GitHub).
     2. (SaaS) metadata provided directly by web endpoints

 **Advantages:** Full authorship with the developers, versioned, no duplication, no intermediaries